Learn About Yourself

 4. Career Development Course:

 PSY 110, Career Development: This comprehensive 3 credit course covers all areas of personal career development and the world of work.
 Areas covered include career exploration, assessments (Personality, Interests, Strengths, Values, and Skills), goal setting, decision making, networking, globalization, occupational resources, informational interviewing, resume writing and interviewing skills.
 You will create your own career action plan.
-Offered in a hybrid format (half online), one night per week both fall and spring semester and online during the summer semester.
+Offered both fall and spring semester and online during the summer semester.